kata198/indexedredis/README.rst

 *IRBytesField* - Field that forces the data to be "bytes", python2 and python3 compatible.
 If you need python3 only, you can use IRField(valueType=bytes).
 For no encoding/decoding at all, see IRRawField

+*IRClassicField* - Field that imitates the behaviour of a plain-string entry in FIELDS pre-5.0.0.
+This field has a default of empty string, and is always encoded/decoded using the defaultIREncoding

+*IRFieldChain* - Chains multiple field types together.
+Use this, for example, to compress the base64-representation of a value, or to compress utf-16 data.
+See section below for more details.

 **Chaining Multiple Types**

 You can chain multiple types together using IRFieldChain.
 Instead of specifying the name on the IRField (or subclass), you specify the name on the IRFieldChain, and list all the types as the second argument (chainedFields).
 For storage, all operations will be applied left-to-right, and upon fetch the object will be decoded right-to-left.